lizardie/ERSA-WooW/_notes/01-introduction.md

 2. `Git`;
 3. and`GitHub`

-We are aware that using a particular data analysis tool is costly in terms of time investment and is ideosyncratic in terms of preferences and needs.
-Therefore, we strongly support the underlying concept and not so much specific tools or applications.
+Note that We are aware that using a particular data analysis tool is costly in terms of time investment and is ideosyncratic in terms of preferences and needs.
+Therefore, we strongly support the underlying concepts and not so much specific tools or applications.
 However, in this workshop we decided to make use of the  `RStudio` application for two main reasons: (*i*) it works the best **out of the box** for *our* purposes and (*ii*) at the moment most researchers probably work with this combination for reproducability (at least it gets the biggest buzz...)

 ### Outcomes